raspberrypilearning/silly-reminder/en/step_1.md

 --- save ---

-### Uploading your program to the micro:bit

-**Save** and download your code so you can test it out on a physical micro:bit.
+--- task ---

 [[[download-to-microbit]]]

-When you have downloaded your program to your physical micro:bit, it will run immediately.
+--- /task ---

 --- task ---

 **Test** Run your program on the physical micro:bit.
-You should now see icons randomly chosen when you shake the device.

 --- /task ---